 If you’re using Pretty Permalinks (links) for your WordPress installation you can simply link to your portfolio without creating a page.
 Simply go to go to your domain /portfolio.
 For example, in the Unwind demo you can go to http://demo.siteorigin.com/unwind/portfolio/.
 To link to your portfolio, go to AppearanceMenus and insert a Custom Link item.
 Link to your portfolio using the /portfolio URL.

 With Page Builder by SiteOrigin activated, go to any page and click on the Page Builder tab.
 Click the Add Widget button and search for the Post Loop widget.
 Once inserted, edit the widget and select Portfolio from the Template drop-down list.
-Next, click on the Posts Query section and use the Post type drop-down to select Projects.
+Next, click on the Posts Query section usually, you’d need to use the Post type drop-down to select Projects, however in this case, once the Portfolio template has been selected, the portfolio post type will automatically be used.
+This means that the Portfolio template can’t be used for posts, only the portfolio post type.
+Further down you can also make use of the Posts per page setting.
 Finally, click the Done button and publish or update your page.

 Jetpack offers a shortcode to display your portfolio wherever you’d like